lx913/Security_Papers_Crawling/README.md

 **-K, --keywords**:        keywords you want papers include, default: None

 ## Limitation
-- Sensitive to Conference
+- Sensitive to Conference (This crawler may not work for another conferences)
-- Sensitive to Web Layout
 - Keywords only support the list of single word, like [membership, adversarial] (will support like [membership inference, adversarial attack] in the future)

 ## Version
+- 0.3 (2023.3.28) For All S&P, and papers downloaed are renamed to their titles.
 - 0.2 (2023.3.15) For All CCS
 - 0.1 (2023.3.15) For CCS2022 only